jklzz02/weather-django/README.md

 * `unix_timestamp_converter(timestamp, date_format)`: Given a Unix timestamp, returns a human-readable date.
 The date format attribute is required to make the function reusable, this allows you to decide which date format the given timestamp should be formatted.

-* `get_user_info()`: Using the `geocoder` library, this function returns the user's country code based on their IP address and their Languange and Timezone.
+* `get_user_info()`: Using the `geocoder` library, this function returns the user's country code based on their IP address and their Language and Timezone.
 This function is called in the [Settings](main/main/settings.py) **Django** file to change default Timezone and Language for the application

 * `translate(transalator, text, lang)`: requires a lang parameter, likely obtained via `get_user_info()`, and returns a translated version of a string in the specified language.

 * `make_link(match)`: to be called with the `re.sub` method of a `regex object`.
 It takes a match object as input and returns the match wrapped in an `<a> ` tag with the same match as the `href` attribute. converts plain text into clickable links.

 * `get_air_condition(lat, lon, key, lang)`: makes an `API` call using the google [Air Quality API](https://developers.google.com/maps/documentation/air-quality/overview) to retrieve the current and general air conditions of the zone.
 The call requires a `KEY` provided by google, and returns in `json` format the local aqi, the dominant pollutant and it's concentration.
 The call is made via the library requests with `POST` method.
-The function requires the latidute and longitude of the area to check, the api key and the language in which you desire getting the informations.
+The function requires the latitude and longitude of the area to check, the api key and the language in which you desire getting the information

-## Libraries & Dependancies
+## Libraries & Dependencies

 in the [Requirements](requirements.txt) Document, you can find every needed library which can be installed using this simple command:
 ```